soxueren/atsd/api/data/properties/query.md

 ### Property Filter Fields

-* `key` and `keyExpression` fields are mutually exclusive, only one field can be specified in the query object.
+* `key` and `keyExpression` fields are mutually exclusive, only one of them can be specified in the query object.

 | **Name**  | **Type** | **Description**  |
 |:---|:---|:---|